DizNicolasAmor/interviews-practice/DATABASES.md

   23. What is the CAP theorem?
   24. What is sharding?
   25. What types of NoSQL DB are there?
-  26. How does database indexing impact query performance?
+  26. How does indexing impact query performance?
   27. Explain the concept of a database transaction isolation level.
   28. Discuss ACID compliance in distributed databases.
   29. How would you approach database schema versioning and migration in a large-scale application?